olofd/react-native-photos-framework/README.md

 //Fetches albums for params.
 See above RNPhotosFramework.getAlbums(params)
 //Fetches many queries
-//asSingleQueryResult : boolean. if true, will return response as one single response.
+//as SingleQueryResult : boolean. if true, will return response as one single response.
 RNPhotosFramework.getAlbumsMany([params, params...], asSingleQueryResult);
 //Prebuilt query for fetching the most typical albums:
 //Camera-Roll, User-albums and user-shared-albums.